FAQ

 If you can't go to our notary's office, you can go to any other notary's office bringing your printed document and requesting the signature legitimization and you will have to bring the document sealed by the notary.

-The gravity zero day in Space Camp is an exciting adventure where participants experience the feeling of working in an environment without gravity.
+The zero-gravity day in Space Camp is an exciting adventure where participants experience the feeling of working in an environment without gravity.

 Then, participants are transported to the pool facilities in a mini-bus where they will be divided into pairs.
 Each pair, along with the divers' team, will do subaquatic assembly tasks, recreating the challenges that astronauts face in space.

-This experience is not only educative but also exciting because of the practical vision of the work in microgravity.
+This experience is not only educational, but also exciting, as it offers a practical insight into working in microgravity.

-To realize the experience of this day it is necessary to bring a swimsuit, flip-flops, towel, suncream, hat, sunglasses and a lycra t-shirt.
+To participate in the experience of this day it is necessary to bring a swimsuit, flip-flops, towel, suncream, hat, sunglasses and a lycra t-shirt.
 If the participant has diving goggles that cover his/her eyes and nose, it is recommended to bring them.

 Yes.
-One of the experiences is the zero-gravity that will be done in a pool with professional divers.
-It is needed to know how to swim to do this activity.
+One of the experiences is the zero-gravity day that will be done in a pool with professional divers.
+It is necessary to know how to swim to do this activity.

 The Mars surface exploration with Rovers Day in Space Camp is a deep immersion in mechanical engineering and robotics.